NAIST-SE/AttractingContributors/README.md

 4. "If you seek peace, prepare for war"
 5. "All is well that ends well"
 6. " The apple doesn’t fall far from the tree."
+7. "A ship in harbor is safe, but that is not what ships are built for"